hfboyce/hfboyce.github.io/_posts/2018-09-13-Des-p-value-cito.md

 Both these outcomes have proper names so let me introduce you:

-Meet the *Null Hypothesis* (or “the null”) – this is the outcome where everything remains unchanged.
+Meet the *Null Hypothesis* (or “the null”) – this is the default, starter value.
+It is outcome where everything remains unchanged.

      In the example – You don't need toilet paper.

 And this is the *Alternate Hypothesis* – this is the opposite of the null, something has happened or something we think will happen.

      In the example - You need toilet paper.